-All Fareway employees strive to uphold our company values each and every day:
+At Fareway, we strive to uphold our company values every day:

-Donating time and resources to charitable organizations both large and small
+- Donating time and resources to charitable organizations

-Caring about the health of our planet and use eco-friendly practices at our stores
+- Caring about the health of our planet and using eco-friendly practices at our stores